anhphi02/DataExploration_Covid-19/README.md

 *You can find the related dataset here: https://drive.google.com/drive/folders/1d0twY_s4BazXCMjAtDM1DkmWbRRd3Tnj?usp=sharing

+Data Exploration of Covid 19 Dataset in SQL Server.
+The project involves tasks such as identifying patterns and trends in the data, finding correlations between variables, and summarizing the data using basic and intermediate SQL queries that I have learnt

 In this SQL project, I explored COVID-19 data using a relational database management system.
 I started by importing the data into the MS SQL database and then performed data cleaning and preprocessing to ensure the data was in a usable format.

 Next, I designed and executed SQL queries to gain insights into the data.
 I analyzed COVID-19 cases and deaths by country, region, and date range, and calculated key metrics such as case fatality rates and growth rates.
 I also explored correlations between COVID-19 cases and other factors such as population density and GDP.